keshavbasanwal/myBookLibrary/README.md

 - Freedom from the Known by Jiddu Krishnamurti
 - No More Mr. Nice Guy by Robert A. Glover
 - Ad se ipsum libri XII by Marcus Aurelius
+- Man's Search for Meaning by Viktore Frankl
 - The Prince and The Discourses by Niccolò Machiavelli
 - Influence: Science and Practice by Robert Cialdini
 - Mastery by Robert Greene